Currency Pairs

 Why Trade The Majors?

 High liquidity means fierce competition among Liquidity Providers.
 This competition drives the spread (the cost of trading) down to near zero.
 Furthermore, massive volume makes it nearly impossible for a single entity or broker to manipulate the price on a whim.
+Because of this predictable liquidity environment, most advanced commercial algorithmic systems—such as EA Automatic—are fundamentally optimized to trade the Majors.

 The Exotic